jwhitham/NeoCandle/README.md

-This is a candle flicker animation for Adafruit Circuit Playground Express.
+This is a candle flicker animation for various small boards, always involving the colourful WS2812B LEDs or Adafruit "NeoPixels".
-All ten NeoPixels are used.
-Each is an independent candle simulation, running in parallel with co-operative multitasking (coroutines).

-The candle simulation is based on code by Tim Bartlett, see http://timbartlett.net/ledcandle/

-Build this with the Arduino IDE.
-The Adafruit Circuit Playground library is required, along with the coroutines library in this repository.
+I used this to make various Christmas gifts.
+The first generation of these devices always used Adafruit "Circuit Playground Express" hardware, which is very nice but rather expensive.
+Later generations used Arduino Nano boards with generic WS2812B LEDs, and in one case I reused an old Raspberry Pi.